Would you like to get the latest data-proven results to help you get MASSIVE traffic and make REAL money instantly? Get this DONE FOR YOU GUIDE today!

 And I’m pretty sure, that is the last thing you would want to hear.
 Am I right?
 If your answer is yes.
 Then read on.

 Like I have mentioned it earlier, Taylor is actually the profile of my ideal customer.
-If you have been following our blog lately, we at SEOPressor have mentioned it before that we’ve just started doing content marketing not too long ago, somewhere in April this year.
+If you have been following our blog, we at SEOPressor have mentioned it before that we’ve just started doing content marketing not too long ago before we found our buying persona.
 If you wish to know more about that story, you can read that full story here.

 Back then, I’m just like everyone else in our content marketing team.
-I didn’t know much about content marketing and I also didn’t know that having a buyer persona was so important.
+I didn’t know much about content marketing and I also didn’t know that building a buyer persona was so important.

 In the beginning, all I know was…